Murray United FC

 Murray United FC is an Australian soccer club encapsulating NSW's Southern Riverina and North East Victoria.
 The club is based in Albury/Wodonga and current programs competes in the National Premier Leagues Victoria competition 4 teams of age U14, U15, U16, and U18; and Victorian State League senior first grade team.
-The club plays its home matches at La Trobe University Albury-Wodonga campus located in Wodonga.
+The club plays its home matches at the Baranduda Fields Sporting Complex.

 History

 In early 2014, it was announced that an application had been submitted to Football Federation Victoria for a side under the name Border FC.
 The club was officially launched on 27 May 2014, as part of Australia's new look second tier of football, but under the name Murray United FC.
 The change of name was to capture all things synonymous with the region.
 Murray United FC will promote opportunities for those wanting to play high performance football from the local competition, the Albury Wodonga Football Association (AWFA), and will begin in the second tier of the NPL, the National Premier Leagues Victoria 2.

 La Trobe University and Wodonga TAFE are the team's foundation sponsors.

-On 29 September 2014, former Woking FC player & player/coach of local side Twin City Wanderer's FC, Matt Gray, was appointed head coach for the inaugural year.
-This was short lived however, with the region's player realising the demands of coaching & playing was too much, resigning in late December.
+On 29 September 2014, former Woking FC player & player/coach of local side Twin City Wanderers FC, Matt Gray, was appointed head coach for the inaugural year.
+This was short-lived however, with the region's player realising the demands of coaching and playing was too much, resigning in late December.
 He was replaced by dual code premiership coach Mick Richards, who won flags in the local AFL and soccer competitions.

 On 31 October 2014, Murray United FC played their first match against external opposition, defeating Cobram Roar FC, a combined team of Cobram SC & Cobram Victory players seeking to participate in the AWFA next season.
 The final score was 7–0 to Murray United FC and was the last chance for players to impress before the 2015 squad announcement.

 In a restructuring ahead of the 2015 season, the NPL2 division was divided into two parallel conferences with Murray United competing in the Eastern Conference.